We’re driving technology into proven platforms to create enhanced satellites that do more, cost less and get you to orbit faster.

 Lockheed Martin LM-Series Satellite Bus System

 Nanosatellites can validate emerging technologies at a lower cost and higher risk proﬁle.
 Our buses provide the gateway for future capabilities in science and commercial exploration as reliability and mission technology continue to improve.
 LM 50 offers ﬂexible power management and can scale for a variety of operational concepts.
-Benefitting from the technology and experience of Terran Orbital, we bring a proven mission and spacecraft approach to both innovate and deliver new compact missions.
+Benefitting from the technology and experience of Tyvac, we bring a proven mission and spacecraft approach to both innovate and deliver new compact missions.

 Weight: 22-220 lbs / 10-100 kg

 Size: ~10X30 to ~20x40 cm rectangle

 This reconﬁgurable bus is inspired by our legacy of over 150 small satellite missions.
 This enhanced version costs 20-30% less with a suite of common products, can go to LEO and GEO orbits and can be delivered as quickly as 24 months from order.
 It also features higher power and more maneuverable propulsion than other satellites in this class.

 Size: ~3 ft2 / ~1 m2 cube

 Designed for various orbits with a medium-size payload capacity, this bus is ideal for remote sensing missions.
 If you need higher power without the weight, it delivers.
 The unique hexagonal structure allows more room for payloads and additional solar panels for power.

 Power: 1.5-10 kW

 Size: ~6 ft / ~1.8 m tall hexagon

 New name, upgraded performance – the modernized A2100 is now the LM 2100.
 Optimized for high-power missions, this bus leverages the strong history of more than 100 A2100 spacecraft.
 Recognized for reliability and performance, this platform has been enhanced through signiﬁcant investments to deliver more power and ﬂexibility at a lower cost and faster time to market.